Recoleta, Buenos Aires: Plaza Francia

 Facing the cemetery and the cultural center, is the Plaza Intendente Alvear, mistakenly, but commonly known as Plaza Francia.
 The plaza became famous in the 1960s for its street fair, popularly called the “feria hippie.”
-Over time, in addition to genuine artisans and craftspeople, the fair has attracted street vendors and merchants of a wide variety of merchandise.
+Over time, in addition to artisans and craftspeople, the fair has attracted street vendors and merchants of a wide variety of merchandise.

 At present, the Government of the City of Buenos Aires has reorganized the fair, encouraging the participation of those artisans whose work is original and authentic, and discouraging those whose merchandise is of low quality or those who simply sell mass-produced items.
 The artisans, led by the organization, Interferias, must pass an evaluation process and be registered.
 Visitors to the fair may find all kinds of handicraft items, many of them of high quality: leather goods, book restoration, sandals and espadrilles, carved mates, ethnic jewelry, incense, essential oils, spices, satchels, candles, indigenous musical instruments, photography, and much more.